Inertia-Lighting/staff-handbook/topics/chain-of-command/chain-of-command.md

   All developers are expected to notify and ask for permission from a Lead Developer who is in charge of the codebase.
   Adding to that, any new projects must be approved by the Head of Developers.

-- > Snowball (Moderator) tells an upper-level member of staff:
+- > Snowball (Moderator) tells a higher-level member of staff:
     >> Do you want a cookie?
     >> I don't know why you think that means anything.
     >> Just because you're a Team Leader doesn't mean that you are better than everyone.